HeloiseMuller/Chimera/README.md

 ## 2bis-FindChimera_alongReIntegratedSegments.sh

 This bash script checks whether chimeric reads from re-integrated segments map on the parental proviral segments.
 It outputs *_Reads_SReintegrated_cat_vs_CtBV.txt.
-One can use this output to run FindChimericReads.R agin, to validate these chimeric reads.
+One can use this output to run FindChimericReads.R again, to validate these chimeric reads.
 For this, replace the output of the blastn against spWasp by *_Reads_SReintegrated_cat_vs_CtBV.txt, keep the output of the blastn againt spHost, and change the name of the output at the very bottom of the scipt FindChimericReads.R.

 ## 3-FindChimera_alongSegments.R

-This script identified chimeric reads and estimate the number of integration events.
+This script identifies chimeric reads and estimate the number of integration events.

 Inputs:
 - a configuration file
 - the bed file of proviral segments
-- metadata about the proviral segments, with their positions, the presence of HIM, and their orientation
+- metadata about the proviral segments, with their positions, the presence of HIM, and their orientations
 - *_Reads_SReintegrated_cat_vs_CtBV.txt.
-The script automtaticcaly look whether this file exists in the directory.
+The script automaticaly looks whether this file exists in the directory.
 If it does, it sums up their number of chimeric reads.
 If the file does not exist, it will simply pass this step.

 Outputs:
 - *_all_chimera_alongSegments.txt: file that contains all chimeric reads between the host and the proviral segments from the bed file.